bradenhc-osu/cs-340-activity-1/README.md

     > **NOTE**: You need to have Duo Security setup to SSH into ENGR servers.

-1. Clone this repository or download the contents as a ZIP file and place the contents somewhere in your user directory on the ENGR Flip servers.
+1. Clone this repository or and place the contents somewhere in your user directory on the ENGR Flip servers.

         $ git clone https://github.com/bradenhc-osu/cs-340-activity-1.git